mefercs/apis/mongoose.md

   }
 ```

-We shuold obtain first our MONGO_URI variable from MONGO ATLAS, and finally, this
+We should obtain first our MONGO_URI variable from MONGO ATLAS, and finally, this
 is log in in the [Tutorial link](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/)
 and then we need to create a .env variable to store our MONGO_URI.
 Remember that you obtained
 your password in the mongo atlas, so then you can add it to the MONGO_URI, with the steps